smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 > **NOTE**: A 'composite application' is a combination of multiple applications.
 Based on the deployment intent, various applications of the composite application get deployed at various locations, and get replicated in multiple locations.

 Compared with other multipe-clusters orchestration, EMCO focuses on the following functionalies:
-- Enrolling multiple geographically distributed OpenNESS Clusters and third party Cloud Clusters.
+- Enrolling multiple geographically distributed OpenNESS clusters and third party cloud clusters.
-- Orchestrating composite applications (composed of multiple individual applications) across the edge clusters.
+- Orchestrating composite applications (composed of multiple individual applications) across the clusters.
 - Deploying edge services and network functions on to different nodes spread across the different clusters.
 - Monitoring the health of the deployed edge services/network functions across the clusters.
 - Orchestrating edge services and network functions with deployment intents based on compute, acceleration, and storage requirements.